 There are two other possibilities that need to be handled in GeoTORA: (a) GeoTORA needs to handle the case when all the geocast members may be partitioned from some of the other nodes in the network. (b) GeoTORA also needs to handle the case when the geocast region is empty.
 In this case, eventually, some node may again enter the geocast region.
 Thus, the transitions between a non-empty geocast group and an empty geocast group must be considered.
-This section presented an abstract description of the GeoTORA protocol.
-A discussion of additional details is presented in Section 5.

-4 Temporally-Ordered Routing Algorithm (TORA) [23]
+4 Temporally-Ordered Routing Algorithm (TORA) [24]

-As GeoTORA is based on TORA, we first present some more details of TORA.
+Since GeoTORA is based on TORA, we now present some more details of TORA.
 Readers familiar with the details of TORA may omit this section without loss of continuity.
-TORA, proposed by Park and Corson, provides loopfree, (potentially) multiple routes from any source to a desired destination.
+TORA provides loop-free, (potentially) multiple routes from any source to a desired destination.
 In order to forward data packets to a given destination, a node simply needs to maintain direction for its links.
 Logical direction of a link between a pair of nodes is determined by assigning a height to each node.
-The logical links are considered to be directed from nodes with higher height towards nodes with lower height - lexicographic ordering on height is used since height is defined as a five-tuple, $(\tau, oid, r, \delta, i)$, as explained below.
-The height consists of two components: a reference level represented by the first three components of the five-tuple, and a "delta" with respect to the reference level, represented by the last two components of the five-tuple.
+The logical links are considered to be directed from nodes with higher height towards nodes with lower height - lexicographic ordering on height is used since height is defined as a five-tuple, $(\tau, oid, r, \delta, i)$ , as explained below.
+The height consists of two components: a reference level represented by the first three components of the five-tuple, and a delta with respect to the reference level, represented by the last two components of the five-tuple.
 Each component of the five-tuple is explained below:

-- τ : A new reference level is defined each time a node loses its last outgoing link. τ is a tag that represents the time of the link failure. - oid (originator id): Unique identifier of the node that defined the new reference level.
+- $\tau$ : A new reference level is defined each time a node loses its last outgoing link. $\tau$ is a tag that represents the time of the link failure. - oid (originator id): Unique identifier of the node that defined the new reference level.
 The oid ensures that the reference levels can be totally ordered lexicographically even if multiple nodes define reference levels simultaneously. - r: Reflection indicator bit.
-This bit is used to detect the fact that a partition has occurred in the network.
 This bit is initially set to 0.
 As seen earlier, when a node does not have any outgoing links as a result of a link failure, it reverses some (or all) of its incoming links.
 The reaction to a link failure propagates through other nodes that have lost all their routes to the destination, as a result of the link failure.
 When the reaction propagates to a node that originally had only outgoing links, but now has no outgoing links (since all the outgoing links were reversed by its neighbors), the node "reflects" the link reversals, by setting its height higher than any of its neighbors.
-The r bit is used for this purpose. - δ : Propagation ordering parameter.
-The use of this parameter will be explained by means of an example below. - i: Unique node identifier (ID)
+The r bit is used for this purpose.